MagicStack/httptools/README.md

 httptools is a Python binding for nodejs HTTP parser.
 It's still in a very early development stage, expect APIs to break.

+The package is available on PyPI: `pip install httptools`.

 # APIs